Why Do Rhinos Need to Be Darted?

 When to Go

 The best time to include a rhino monitoring experience in your safari is May through September.
-We recommend you stay for 3 nights and 4 days to make the most of your experience.
+We recommend you stay for three nights and four days to make the most of your experience.
 (Please note: the above mentioned price for this conservation experience excludes accommodation.)

 Plan Your Visit